Models of random subtrees of a graph: Simulations of uniform subtree of the grid with a given size

-\begin{rem} In view of the simulations and the coincidence of empirical cumulated functions of $d_{t_n}({\bf u},{\bf v})/n^{\beta}$ as presented in Fig. \ref{fig:dqdqtf} it is tempting to conjecture that $\beta=3/4$.
-For $\alpha$, we thought that it could be $2/3$ and we used a lot of computer work to produce large trees (of size $8100$) to test this, but finally larger sizes did not change much the outcome and it seems that $\alpha$ should be smaller than $2/3$. \end{rem}
+\begin{rem} Given the results of the estimates and the similarity of empirical cumulative functions of $d_{t_n}({\bf u},{\bf v})/n^{\beta}$ as presented in Fig. \ref{fig:dqdqtf} it is tempting to conjecture that $\beta=3/4$ (but notice that in Rensburg \& Rechnitzer \cite{RR} estimates $\beta$ to be 0.74000.
+For $\alpha$, we thought that it could be $2/3$ and we used a lot of computer work to produce large trees (of size $8100$) to test this, but finally larger sizes did not change much the outcome and it seems that $\alpha$ should be smaller than $2/3$ (again in \cite{RR}, $\alpha$ is estimated to be 0.6437.. \end{rem}

 \paragraph{Degree statistics}